deedeeharris/agritech2021/README.md

 We'll add here photos and the full code.

+In addition, for detailed instructions take a look at our instructable: https://www.instructables.com/Measuring-Hydraulic-Properties-of-Soil-With-ESP32/

 ## Building the model:

 ### The pipe (for holding the saturated soil):